OpenSlides/openslides-manage-service/README.md

 fingerprint of the
 certificate](https://en.wikipedia.org/wiki/Self-signed_certificate).

-See [HTTPS](#HTTPS) for more information and how to use [caddys](https://github.com/OpenSlides/OpenSlides/blob/master/proxy) integrated certificate retrieval or how to disable HTTPS (in case you use an extra proxy in front of OpenSlides; keep in mind that the browser client requires a HTTPS connection to the server; it is NOT possible to use OpenSlides without any SSL encryption at all.)
+[Below](#SSL-encryption) you find for more information and how to use [caddys](https://github.com/OpenSlides/OpenSlides/blob/master/proxy) integrated certificate retrieval or how to disable the proxy expecting SSL.
+Disabling SSL is only possible if you use an extra proxy in front of OpenSlides.
+Keep in mind that the browser client requires a HTTPS connection to the server.
+It is NOT possible to use OpenSlides without any SSL encryption at all.

 Now have a look at the `docker-compose.yml` and customize it if you want.
+Then
-Then run:
+run:

     $ docker-compose pull
     $ docker-compose up